eddiecarrascojr/modern-cryptography/README.md

 # modern-cryptography
-A collection of modern cryptography algorithms in Python and C/C++
+A collection of modern cryptography algorithms and crypto analysis techiniques.